 The Centre for the Analysis of Social Media (CASM) often conducts research which involves the collection and analysis of publicly available data from social media platforms.
 Much of this data, including usernames, is considered personal data under the General Data Protection Regulation (GDPR).
 In order to ensure this data is processed lawfully and transparently, the following procedures are followed by CASM projects undertaken by Demos:

-- All data collected from social media platforms is accessed through the official application programming interface (API) of that platform, and stored and used in compliance with that API’s terms of service.
+- All data collected from social media platforms is accessed through the official application programming interface (API) of that platform, where an API exists, and stored and used in compliance with the platform’s terms of service.

 - Data is only collected from platforms for which users have provided clear consent, as defined in Article 4(11) of the GDPR, to provide that platform with published data